 ACL Injuries Between Males and Females

-It is well-documented that female athletes are more likely to suffer an ACL injury than their male counterparts.
+It is well documented that female athletes are more likely to suffer an ACL injury than their male counterparts.
 While male athletes also endure these injuries, the rate is significantly lower.
 It is believed that this difference is due to a combination of anatomical and hormonal factors.

-One theory for why female athletes are more susceptible to ACL injury is that they tend to have narrower hips than males.
+One theory for why female athletes are more susceptible to ACL injuries is that they tend to have narrower hips than males.
 This can cause their knees to collapse inward (valgus) during certain activities, such as cutting or pivoting.
 This can put extra stress on the ACL and lead to injury.